vga101/gaiasky/docs/Recording-camera.rst

 Recording and playing camera paths
 **********************************

-The Gaia Sky offers the possibility to record camera paths out of the box in real time and later play them.
+Gaia Sky offers the possibility to record camera paths out of the box in real time and later play them.
 These camera paths go to a ``text`` file in the ``temp`` folder of your system.